-This is my mother’s recipe given down through generations.
-This recipe can be used for any poultry, including Turkey.
+My mother’s stuffing recipe was given down through generations.
+It can be eaten with any poultry, including Turkey.
 The chicken liver is optional, and in my case it brings back memories to my Bavarian and Franconian roots

 I remember my childhood, I would get up early on Sunday morning and my mother would put some cooked “Fülle” Stuffing to the side for me to eat before the chicken is filled